 \section{Conclusion}

-We show that reference-free style-conditioned text-to-image generation can be effectively achieved with \textbf{PokeFusion Attention}, a lightweight decoder-level cross-attention mechanism that integrates learned style embeddings with textual semantics while keeping the diffusion backbone frozen.
+We show that style-conditioned text-to-image generation without requiring reference images at inference time can be effectively achieved with \textbf{PokeFusion Attention}, a lightweight decoder-level cross-attention mechanism that integrates learned style embeddings with textual semantics while keeping the diffusion backbone frozen.
 Experiments on the \textit{pokemon-blip-captions} dataset demonstrate consistent improvements in style fidelity, semantic alignment, and generation stability over representative adapter-based baselines, while using the same parameter budget and requiring no reference images at inference time.
 These results suggest that selectively adapting decoder cross-attention layers is sufficient for internalizing style as a distribution-level prior.
 Overall, PokeFusion Attention offers an efficient and portable solution for character-centric and domain-specific stylized generation.
 Future work will extend this framework to other generative tasks, including video generation and multi-style conditioning.

-\paragraph{Future Work} In future work, we plan to extend PokeFusion Attention to support explicit reference image conditioning during inference without retraining.
-Recent works have explored hybrid approaches combining reference and prompt conditioning~\cite{liu2023promptrefadapter}, which may inspire future directions.
+\paragraph{Future Work.} In future work, we plan to extend PokeFusion Attention to support explicit reference image conditioning during inference without retraining.
+Recent works have explored hybrid approaches combining reference and prompt conditioning~\cite{hertz2023prompt2prompt}, which may inspire future directions.
 We also intend to explore multi-style fusion strategies, enabling the model to blend multiple visual identities in a controllable manner.
-Multi-style diffusion is also gaining traction, particularly in controllable content creation~\cite{zheng2023multistyle}.
+Multi-style diffusion is also gaining traction, particularly in controllable content creation~\cite{ho2022cfg}.
 Furthermore, integrating dynamic prompt-aware fusion weights and expanding evaluation to additional datasets and user studies will help validate the method’s generality and real-world applicability.
 Ultimately, our goal is to create a modular, scalable framework for fine-grained, style-aware generation across diverse domains.
-A modular, scalable architecture aligns with emerging trends in compositional generation frameworks~\cite{xu2023compositionaldiffusion}.
+A modular, scalable architecture aligns with emerging trends in compositional generation frameworks~\cite{liu2022composable}.
 Recent studies on reference-free and multi-style generation further suggest that distribution-level style control can generalize across domains.